yuricowan/javascript-carnival/README.md

 ## The Games

-These games are all independent from each other, however they are somewhat listed in order of difficulty, so try fixing them from top to bottom.
+These games are all independent from each other, however they are listed in order of difficulty so try fixing them in order.

 [Inflate The Unicorn](./inflate-the-unicorn/inflate-the-unicorn-README.md)
 These poor unicorns have balloons for horns.
 Write code that inflates them!